Hydrogen diffusion in TiCr$_2$H$_x$ Laves phases: A combined ab initio and machine-learning-potential study: Results and Discussion

 \subsection{Interstitial site preferences in the \ce{TiCr2} Laves phases}

 Table~\ref{tab:binding_energies} summarizes the binding energies of single isolated hydrogen atoms in the C15 cubic and the C14 hexagonal Laves phases reproduced from our previous DFT study~\cite{KUMAR2025121319}.
 In both the C15 and the C14 phases, hydrogen solubility is highest at the \ce{A2B2}-type interstitial sites, followed by the \ce{AB3}- and \ce{B4}-type sites in decreasing order.
 This preference is consistent with previous computational and experimental studies, which report that hydrogen predominantly occupies the \ce{A2B2} sites in \ce{TiCr2}~\cite{li_hydrogen_2009,li_achieving_2019} and other Laves-phase alloys~\cite{gesari_hydrogen_2010,merlino_dft_2016,jiang_influence_2022,yartys_laves_2022}.
 In the C14 hexagonal phase, the tetrahedral interstices are further classified into seven symmetrically distinct ones.
-Among the four \ce{A2B2} sites in C14, the $6h_2$ site is the most favorable for hydrogen, followed by the other three sites.
+Among the four \ce{A2B2} sites in C14, the 6\textit{h}\textsubscript{2} site is the most favorable for hydrogen, followed by the other three sites.
+The site preferences predicted by the present MTPs are consistent with the respective DFT results (see Sec.~\textcolor{violet}{S3} in the SM).